Shibsterr/FABLAB_Accounting/README.md

 - [ ] Fix login and register not allowing to hop between from a single button place (its one way)
 - [ ] More checks for image,code,name for new equipment maker
 - [ ] Visually make it look nicer
+- [ ] New equipment image upload not working on newer phones (its something to due with permissions as WRITE_EXTERNAL_STORAGE)
+- - [ ] Make it ask for camera permissions

 ## New Features to Add: